antonfirsov/docs/2016/07-Net-Framework-4-6-2-RS1/Framework-4-6-2-Release-RS1.md

 ## TransportDefaults No Longer Supports SSL 3

 The SSL 3 protocol is no longer a default protocol used for negotiating a secure connection when using NetTcp with transport security and a credential type of certificate.
-In most cases there should be no impact to existing apps, since TLS 1.0 has always been included in the default protocol list for NetTcp.
+In most cases there should be no impact to existing applications, since TLS 1.0 has always been included in the default protocol list for NetTcp.
 All existing clients should be able to negotiate a connection using at least TLS 1.0.

 SSL3 was removed as a default protocol since it is not longer considered secure.
 While not recommended, one of the following configuration mechanisms can be used to add SSL 3 back to the list of negotiated protocols if it is required for your deployment:

 * [SslStreamSecurityBindingElement.SslProtocols Property](https://msdn.microsoft.com/en-us/library/system.servicemodel.channels.sslstreamsecuritybindingelement.sslprotocols%28v=vs.110%29.aspx)
 * [TcpTransportSecurity.SslProtocols Property](https://msdn.microsoft.com/en-us/library/system.servicemodel.tcptransportsecurity.sslprotocols%28v=vs.110%29.aspx)